jordymac/placeos-site/content/posts/canada-needs-to-retrofit-482-000-buildings-by-2050-at-the-current-pace-it-will-take-70-years.md

 ---
-title: >-
-  Canada Needs to Retrofit 482,000 Buildings by 2050—At the Current Pace, It Will Take 70 Years
+title: Canada Needs to Retrofit 482,000 Buildings by 2050—At the Current Pace, It Will Take 70 Years
 date: 2025-04-06T00:00:00.000Z
 categories:
-  - AI
-  - AV
   - Analytics
-  - Article
   - Automation
   - Commercial Real Estate
   - Energy